You are considered an Active participant if

-An eligible spouse is entitled to full spousal benefits, including a fully subsidized 50% survivor benefit (or, if applicable, a minimum spousal pension) from the Clergy Pension Plan and the Medicare Supplement Health Plan Subsidy, but only if you yourself are eligible for the subsidy.
+An eligible spouse is entitled to full spousal benefits, including a fully subsidized 50% survivor benefit (or, if applicable, a minimum spousal pension) from the Clergy Pension Plan and the post-retirement health subsidy, but only if you yourself are eligible for the subsidy.
 (A different rule applies if you retire, return to active ministry, and re-retire with a spouse to whom you were not married on your initial retirement date.)

 A civil union or domestic partnership does not constitute a marriage under the Clergy Pension Plan.

 An organization that is required to pay Assessments to CPF on behalf of an Episcopal cleric, including